 - Cool the dill pickle jars to room temperature, then store in the refrigerator once completely cooled.

-- Wait two days before opening the jars so they can fully pickle in the brine.
+- Wait three to four days before opening the jars so they can fully pickle in the brine.

-- They can keep in the refrigerator two to three weeks.
+- They can keep in the refrigerator three to four weeks.

 Recipe Copyright Fifty-Two Cakes 2012